strojanski/Multimodal-person-recognition/README.md

 # Multimodal Person Recognition

 ## Repository
-Source code is under src/.
+Source code is under `src/` and is divided into folders corresponding to modality feature extraction, concatenation and embracenet classification.
+In the `docs/` folder you can find some overview of the modailty fusion techniques.

 ## Modality fusion